 Our online water ordering site remains available and you can login with your outlet number and pin code here.

-You may continue to see our crews in the community as they undertake planned maintenance or emergency works.
-All Lower Murray Water staff follow strict hygiene and physical distancing measures to ensure their safety and the safety of those around them.
+You may continue to see our crews in the community as they undertake essential maintenance or construction works.
+Our staff continue to adhere to COVIDSafe requirements, in line with the Victorian Government public health advice, and follow strict hygiene and physical distancing measures to ensure their safety and the safety of those around them.

 COVID Safe Plan

 A COVID Safe Plan has been developed which outlines the actions we are taking to mitigate the introduction and spread of coronavirus (COVID-19).
 You can view or download the COVID Safe Plan below.

 The situation in Victoria is changing rapidly so it’s important to keep up to date with the latest advice from the Victorian Government.